nikomatsakis/rustweek-25-project/index.md

 * We are happy to have help
     * Thu morning coding session!
     * Come be an interviewer!
-    * Talk to me or Jack!
+    * Talk to Niko or Jack!